Group Assignment Individual Assignment SPI with SAMD21 NFC+Motor Board NFC Control ESP-NOW MQTT Morse Code Device Design Files

 This is the master code for the XIAO ESP32C6 Board that I used for communicating with the TouchNav SAMD21 Board.
 I used ChatGPT to write this code.

 ChatGPT Prompt: I want to communicate between a SAMD21 and a XIAO ESP32-C6 using SPI.
-The ESP32-C6 will act as the SPI master and send integer data to the SAMD21 (SPI slave).
+The ESP32-C6 will act as the SPI master and send integer data to the SAMD21 (SPI child).
 The data should be sent when I type a number into the Serial Monitor and press Enter.

 #include